yekesys/fileviewer/README.md

-# fileviewer
+# Fileviewer

-View a file character by character
+View a file character by character.

+This is a public repository.